-In episode 53, we talk with Steve Dogiakos, Co-owner of Choteau Spice Company.
-Steve has been working on the web for several years and has his hands in eCommerce through several sites.
-Today we talk about his bootstrapped company, WooCommerce and some thoughts on what it takes to sell spices online.
+Steve Dogiakos, Co-owner of Choteau Spice Company has been working on the web for several years and has his hands in eCommerce through several sites.
+He talks about his bootstrapped company, WooCommerce and some thoughts on what it takes to sell spices online.

 - Why Steve chose to use WordPress and what plugin he decided on